 You’re not going to get a German kitchen for a bargain basement price, of course.
 They’re quality products, and you’ll pay accordingly.
 For what they are, though, Nolte kitchens aren’t any more expensive than comparable brands.

-However, it’s worth noting that there are a few German brands on the market that are just as good quality as Nolte, but cost up to 35% less.
-The problem is, knowing where to find them.
+However, it’s worth noting that there are a few German brands on the market that are just as good quality as Nolte, but cost up to 40% less.
+To put this into context.
+For a good sized Nolte kitchen comprising say 25 units, a 40% saving on the units should equate to a saving of about £4,000 – £5,000.
+However, the problem is, knowing where to find them.
 However, this is where we come in.
 We’ll point you in the direction of the nearest showrooms that offer them.
 Best of all, our service is FREE.

 How do Nolte Kitchens compare in quality?